Chapter 2:

 “Illumine,” the man commanded.

 She gripped the gem tighter.
 There was a searing flash of white, then everything vanished.
 Her vision lurched back into focus on a small, blue spark on the obsidian.
 Blurred heads turned towards her.
 Murmurs rippled through the crowd.
 There was a familiar taste on her upper lip.
-Blood, it was a taste she had learned clearly today.
+Blood, it was a taste she’d learned clearly today.
 She brought a hand to her nose and wiped it away.

 “Bearer.”